 For Mac OS, go to Finder and click on Preferences.
 Then go to the Advanced tab where you should find a checkbox labeled “Show all filename extensions”.
 Check this box to make the file extension visible.

 Let’s say you have a RAW photo that takes up too much space on your website or computer and you want to change or convert it into something smaller like a JPG or PNG file.

 You can do this by opening the RAW photo in a photo editor and changing the file extension in the “Save As” or “Export As” menu.
 Mac OS sometimes differs from Windows, where instead of “Save As” you will want to look for the “Format” drop down menu and select the file extension type from there.

 You can also do it by right-clicking on the unopened file and clicking on the “Rename” option.
 Simply change the extension to whatever file format you want and your computer will do the conversion work for you.

 eFileCabinet Makes It Easy To Migrate Your Files

-Also. eFileCabinet can learn how to read any of these file extensions as well so you don’t have to individually file every, single document.
+eFileCabinet can also learn how to read any of these file extensions as well so that you don’t have to individually file every, single document.

 Schedule a demo to find what other ways eFileCabinet can make your filing process easier.